kataras/iris/README.md

 ## Plugins
 Plugins are modules that you can build to inject the Iris' flow.
 Think it like a middleware for the Iris framework itself, not only the requests.
-Middlewares starts actions after the server listen, Plugins on the other hand start working when you registed them, from the begin, to the end.
+Middleware starts it's actions after the server listen, Plugin on the other hand starts working when you registed them, from the begin, to the end.
 Look how it's interface looks:

 ```go
 type (